QpxDesign/ngxav-rs/README.md

 ### Install

-Run this command to install the package from pip: `cargo install ngxav`
+Run this command to install the package from cargo: `cargo install ngxav`

 ### Usage